-- 1. Print out lecture slides before each lecture. - 2.
-Be present and take good notes during lectures (the lecturer will often use the board for explanation, which slows down the pace and allows you to take notes on the lecture slides). - 3.
+- 3. Read the textbook preferably before class (planned topics and corresponding textbook pages are indicated in the schedule). - 4.
 Attend discussion section and prepare well for it.
 Go through the previous week's material and come up with specific topics or questions for the TA to clarify.
-Identify the material that is giving you trouble early. - 4.
+Identify the material that is giving you trouble early. - 5.
 Take all the material from lecture, the podcast, the textbook, and the PowerPoints and consolidate it in a fashion that makes sense.
 The key to understanding and remembering so much complex concepts and terminology is to ORGANIZE, ORGANIZE, ORGANIZE!